Black Swan (film): Development and filming

-Musical soundtrack
+Soundtrack

-The non-original music featured in Black Swan consists of music by Tchaikovsky featuring performances on-screen and in the soundtrack by violinist Tim Fain and a track of electronica dance music by English production duo The Chemical Brothers.
+The non-original music featured in Black Swan consists of music by Tchaikovsky featuring performances on-screen and in the soundtrack by violinist Tim Fain and a track of electronica dance music by English production duo the Chemical Brothers.
 It marks the fifth consecutive collaboration between Aronofsky and English composer Clint Mansell, who composed the original score for the film.
 Mansell attempted to score the film based on Tchaikovsky's ballet but with radical changes to the music.
 Because of the use of Tchaikovsky's music, the score was deemed ineligible to be entered into the 2010 Academy Awards for Best Original Score.

-The Chemical Brothers' music, which is featured prominently during the club scene in Black Swan, is omitted from the soundtrack album.
+The Chemical Brothers' music, which is featured prominently during the club scene in the film, is omitted from the soundtrack album.

 Release

 Black Swan had its world premiere as the opening film at the 67th Venice Film Festival on September 1, 2010.
 It received a standing ovation whose length Variety said made it "one of the strongest Venice openers in recent memory".
 The festival's artistic director Marco Mueller had chosen Black Swan over The American (starring George Clooney) for opening film, saying, "[It] was just a better fit ...
 Clooney is a wonderful actor, and he will always be welcome in Venice.
 But it was as simple as that."
-Black Swan screened in competition and is the third consecutive film directed by Aronofsky to premiere at the festival, following The Fountain and The Wrestler.
+Black Swan screened in competition and is the third consecutive film directed by Aronofsky to premiere at the festival, following The Fountain (2006) and The Wrestler.

 Black Swan was presented in a sneak screening at the Telluride Film Festival on September 5, 2010.
 It also had a Gala screening at the 35th Toronto International Film Festival later in the month.
 In October 2010, Black Swan was screened at the New Orleans Film Festival, the Austin Film Festival, and the BFI London Film Festival.
 In November 2010, the film was screened at American Film Institute's AFI Fest in Los Angeles, the Denver Film Festival and Camerimage Festival in Bydgoszcz, Poland.